 The springboard for it all began because of an ill-conceived view I developed regarding my older brother and all the attention he seemingly received from my mother all the time as he was learning to read followed close on the heels of the increasing attention he seemingly received from my father.

 In Codex Atlanticus, that relates to Leonardo Da Vinci's notes on the flight of birds, I write that my older brother who was born three years before me, and because of being older, started school several years before I did.
-As he went from kindergarten through to the third grade my mother spent hours helping him to learn to read.
-Even though I hadn't started school because of being too young, to get in on the act and gain my mother's attention like my brother seemed to have I learned to read right along with him.
+As he went from kindergarten through to the third grade my mother helped him with his reading.
+Even though I hadn't started school because of being too young, vying to garner as much if not more attention than he seemed to be receiving, I learned to read right along with him.
 By the time he reached third grade and I started kindergarten, I was reading third grade books probably as well or better than he was and was being shown off by my mother for being able to do so to anybody who would listen.

 Two books I remember fondly right up to this day, both hardcover, that my mother and brother read over and over or I chose to read myself was one about Hoover Dam showing how it was constructed, it's inner workings with row after row of power generators and one with pages of black and white line drawings of Da Vinci's flying machines.
 Why either of those two books or the contents therein would standout so much in my memory relative to any other books we may have read is not known.